 Every person faces a new cancer diagnosis differently.
 Some people want to know every detail about their condition, every potential step in treatment, every possible option and side effect.
 Others want somebody to listen as they talk through their hopes and fears.
 Still others may need concrete assistance gathering resources and support.

 It’s okay to ask for help.
 Having a strong support system is important during your time of need.
-Navigating the health system can feel overwhelming with all the tests, doctor’s appointments and questions that follow a cancer diagnosis.
+Navigating a health system can be time-consuming with all the tests, doctor’s appointments and questions that follow a cancer diagnosis.

 Your cancer care team may include: